rchovatiya88/DemoTest/README.md

 2. - Create a test new folder you can name it anything, inside

-   ⋅⋅A)  Make a file called - test.js
+   A)  Make a file called - test.js
            Inside the file copy and paste the following

             describe("Go to the Homepage ", function(){